 On the other hand, trades like HR, Call center assistant, data entry operator, etc are non – engineering courses.
 Non – engineering courses concentrate their training on soft skill, language and another course specific knowledge or skill.

-ITI electrical is a type of vocational training course that is offered to students in India.
+ITI electrician is a type of vocational training course that is offered to students in India.
 The course is provided to students by both governments as well as private institutes established under DGET.

-In addition to this, the students undergoing ITI electrical courses are also taught installation and maintenance of wiring for distribution of heat, power, and radio.
+In addition to this, the students undergoing ITI electrician courses are also taught installation and maintenance of wiring for distribution of heat, power, and radio.
 The course includes both classrooms as well as practical training.
-The students undergoing ITI electrical courses will be ready for employment on completing it.
+The students undergoing ITI electrician courses will be ready for employment on completing it.

 Who can apply for the course?
-Or in other terms eligibility criteria for ITI electrical
+Or in other terms eligibility criteria for ITI electrician

-ITI electrical course is open for any student who has graduated 10th standard in the 10+2 system of schooling.
+ITI electrician course is open for any student who has graduated 10th standard in the 10+2 system of schooling.
 The students passing the 10th standard must have studied science and mathematics.
-ITI electrical is a technical course that requires a basic understanding of science and mathematics.
+ITI electrician is a technical course that requires a basic understanding of science and mathematics.

-The 10th standard graduation is the minimum requirement for students to join ITI electrical course and peruse it.
+The 10th standard graduation is the minimum requirement for students to join ITI electrician course and peruse it.

-Apart from the education qualification any student who is willing to join ITI electrical should possess qualities like:
+Apart from the education qualification any student who is willing to join ITI electrician should possess qualities like: